-3.4.4 Stairs and ladders occurring in an open path (see Figure 3.9) shall have their open path length taken as:

-- a) For straight and curved stairs: the plan length measured on the stair centreline multiplied by 1.2, plus the plan length of each landing - b) For spiral stairs: twice the vertical height, and - c) For ladders: three times the vertical height.
+- 3.4.4 Stairs and ladders occurring in an open path (see Figure 3.9) shall have their open path length taken as: - a) For straight and curved stairs: the plan length measured on the stair centreline multiplied by 1.2, plus the plan length of each landing - b) For spiral stairs: twice the vertical height, and - c) For ladders: three times the vertical height.

 It is acceptable to use two spiral stairs as part of the escape routes from such situations as an intermediate floor down to the firecell floor.
-Likewise, where ladders are permitted to serve such situations as maintenance platforms in industrial plant, two ladders may be used as the escape routes.
+Likewise, where ladders are permitted to serve such situations as the fly-tower of a theatre, two ladders may be used as the escape routes.